And wearing your hair natural is not a political statement

 When did how a black woman chooses to wear her hair become a political statement rather than what it is; a hairstyle?

-I was excited not because of any socio-political reason but because it would make my hair look different.
-Just the same way I would get excited about wearing a brand new outfit to a party I was invited to.
-By the same token, I was ecstatic to see my natural hair grow when I decided to transition a few years ago.
-Not for any other reason than my hair would look different.
+I was excited not because of any socio-political reason but because it would make my hair look DIFFERENT.
+Just the same way as I would get excited about wearing a brand new outfit to a party I was invited to.
+By the same token, I was ecstatic to see my natural hair grow when I decided to transition some years back.
+Not for any other reason than my hair would look DIFFERENT.

 There aren’t many white women with straight locks to envy and want to emulate.
-Television does not play that much of a part either particularly in rural areas of Africa where electricity is not common.
+Television does not play that much of a part either particularly in rural areas of Africa where electricity is not common and they are not exposed to the same level of media as those in the United States.
 So why do they relax their hair?
 The answer is simple.
 For the same reason that brunettes want to be blonde.
-For the same reasons that we paint our nails, put on lipstick, wear jewellery and even braid our hair.
+For the same reasons that we paint our nails, put on lipstick, wear jewelry and even braid our hair.
 Because it makes us look different and feel different and we think it will enrich our lives somehow.
 It’s just the human urge to try new things and experiences.